jonjohnsonjr/til/post/readat.md

 ### Why `io.ReaderAt`, then?

 Okay, sure, fair.
-There's not a ton of packages in the standard library that takes advantage of an `io.ReaderAt`.
+There's not a ton of packages in the standard library that take advantage of an `io.ReaderAt`.
 The only ones I've really used are:

 * archive/zip